Respiratory Auscultation – Learn the Basic of Breath Sounds Now

 Bronchovesicular Breath Sounds

-These are breath sounds of moderate intensity and pitch.
+Bronchovesicular breath sounds are characterized by their moderate intensity and pitch.

-Listen to the audio of bronchovesicular breath sound:
+Listen to the audio of bronchovesicular breath sound above.

 Bronchial Breath Sounds

-Bronchial breath sounds are usually loud, high-pitched and sound close to the stethoscope.
+Bronchial breath sounds are typically loud and high-pitched, with a distinct sound quality that seems close to the stethoscope.

 - The upper level of pleural effusion